kyleotoole91/orca-ireland/README.md

 # orca-ireland
 orca-ireland

+Developed using nodeJS servers, React frontend and Express backend.
+The Database is MongoDB, making it a MERN stack.
+It's hosted on a Digital Ocean Droplet (Ubuntu VM) for $6 per month (this includes a faster CPU for extra $1).
+This machine hosts both the frontend and backed servers on different ports.
+The database is alson located here.
+There is 25GB of storage on this droplet.

 Server Setup Cheat Sheet

-This is a MERN stack Hosted on a Digital Ocean Droplet (Ubuntu VM) for $6 per month.
-IT came pre installed with nodeJS, pm2, ngix git.
+Pre installed with nodeJS, pm2 and git.

 -- Git (from ../orca-ireland/
 git clone https://github.com/kyleotoole91/orca-ireland.git